Teachers plan to demonstrate at Wednesday's school board meeting; fearing for their safety in school

 “Many of the challenges we face as a school district are similar to those within our entire district landscape and include a spectrum of transparent and circumstantial factors beyond our control.
 That is why EBRPSS is partnering with external agencies and institutions to support the diverse needs of students and families to properly address social behaviors and constructs that result in the disciplinary incidents involving our city's youth, not only in schools but the larger community as well.”

-Johnson notes, she believes the schools system will make the changes needed.
-The school board also says there will items at Wednesday's meeting that address school safety.
+Johnson notes, she believes the school system will make the changes needed.
+The school board also says there will be items at Thursday's meeting that address school safety.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.